 Master's Programme in Environmental Management and Policy (EMP)

 How can environmental problems be assessed?
 How do companies and organisations work to prevent and solve environmental problems?
-How is control exercised over companies and individuals by public authorities?
+How can different types of actors exert influence and control, and what policies and measures can we employ to drive positive change?

 Programme outline